 September 1991

 USAAD attends the annual USS convention in Kentucky.
-USAAD continues
+USAAD continues to send a

 representative to the annual USS convention.